2 T olive oil

 Reduce heat to a low simmer, add the rice, cover, and cook until the rice is plumped up and tender.
 How long this will take depends upon the type of rice you use.
 Converted rice will take about 20 minutes.
 Stir every 5-10 minutes.

 About 10 minutes before the rice is done, stir and taste the juices.
 This gives you the opportunity to adjust the seasonings while there is still cooking time.
-Recover and let the dish finish cooking.
+Re-cover the pan and let the rice finish cooking.

 Take the pan off heat, leave it covered, and let it sit for 10 minutes.
 This is a great time to finish the salads, warm the bread, and set the table.